stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 returned the empty list.
 With `Vect`, we need to be true to the types here.
-If we map over a `Vect`, the argument *and* output type contain a length index, and these length indices will tell us *exactly*, if and how the length of our vectors are modified:
+If we map over a `Vect`, the argument *and* output type contain a length index, and these length indices will tell us *exactly*, if and how the lengths of our vectors are modified:

 ```idris
 map3_1 : (a -> b) -> Vect 3 a -> Vect 1 b